-It appears that interest rates will increase significantly in the near future as expected which will help improving the interest margins.
-There will be an immediate effect on interest income from loans whereas the interest rates on deposits will be increasing at a slower pace.
+It appears that interest rates will continue to increase in the near future which will help to improve the interest margins and should have an immediate effect on interest income from loans.
+We expect that the interest rates on deposits will be increasing at a slower pace.